 Take a day trip to Taos

-Not exactly in Santa Fe, a visit to Taos makes a great 70-mile road trip out of town.
+A visit to Taos makes a great 70-mile road trip out of town.
 The main attraction of the city is Taos Pueblo, an ancient pueblo belonging to a Native American tribe of Puebloan people.
 One of the oldest continuously inhabited communities in the United States, Taos Publeo has been designated a UNESCO World Heritage Site.
-We were sad to visit on one of the few days each year when photos aren’t allowed due to religious celebrations, but the pueblo is truly worth a visit.
+We visited on one of the few days each year when photos aren’t allowed due to religious celebrations, but the pueblo is truly worth a visit.

 On our visit to Taos, we also stopped at the Rio Grande Gorge Bridge, a steel arch bridge spanning across the Rio Grande Gorge, which provides sweeping views in all directions.
 And, of course, we paid a visit to Taos Mesa Brewing, a microbrewery and restaurant on Taos Mesa.
 We tried a selection of their beers and their killer Frito pie.